 3. Old Havana and its Fortification System (Cultural, 1982)

 Havana, once the main Caribbean ship-building center, has now become home to over 2 million people.
-Here an eclectic mix of wrought-iron gates, private homes and Baroque monuments form the old city center.
+Here an eclectic mix of wrought-iron gates, private homes, and Baroque monuments from the old city center.
 Inner courtyards and balconies mark the influence of the Spanish who settled the land in 1519.

 4. Trinidad and the Valley de los Ingenios (Cultural, 1988)